Henryk91/manage-material/README.md

 1. Make sure you have docker and docker-compose
 2. Make sure you have make installed (https://stat545.com/make-windows.html)
 3. CD into project directory
-3. run: make run of without make docker-compose up
+3. run: make run (or without make docker-compose up)

 ### Setting up
 - After running the project you will need to create a super user to log in to the admin (make superuser)